A Keto Diet and a Therapeutic Ketogenic Diet are Very Different

 Classic Ketogenic Diet (KD) – 4 : 1

-The classic Ketogenic Diet (KD) has a 4:1 ratio i.e. 4 parts of fat for every 1 part protein and carbs.
-That is, for every 5 grams of food there are 4 grams of fat and 1 gram of protein and/or carbohydrate.
+The 4:1 KD is used for epilepsy and seizure disorders, and is sometimes used along with chemo or radiation for cancers like glioblastoma.
+The classic Ketogenic Diet (KD) has a 4:1 ratio, i.e., 4 parts of fat for every 1 part protein and carbohydrate.
+That is, for every 5 grams of food, there are 4 grams of fat and 1 gram of protein, and/or carbohydrate.
+[1]

 Modified Ketogenic Diet (MKD) – 3 : 1 ratio